 This new guidance from the U.S. Department of Education also provides clarity in defining the difference between "Correspondence Courses" and "Distance Education (Swartzwelder, 2020, p.
 2)."
 Based upon this guidance, Online@JSU supports and endorses fully realized, engaging distance education courses at Jacksonville State University.
-Jacksonville State University does not use or support correspondence courses.
 These new requirements took effect on July 1, 2021.